ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Jamaica-Based Founder Discovers 27-Year-Old Node.js - <a href="https://medium.com/@TawfikiAI/jamaica-based-founder-discovers-27-year-old-node-js-ec81fac3ea57?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Compare package.json Files: A Node.js Developer’s Guide - <a href="https://medium.com/@aggarwal.shivam1107/how-to-compare-package-json-files-a-node-js-developers-guide-216f515f21d1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tawfiki AI`**
+✍️ **posted by `Aggarwal Shivam`**

-<blockquote>Tawfiki AI | April 19, 2026
+<blockquote>Four practical methods for spotting dependency changes, version conflicts, and security issues before they reach production.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Build Scalable REST APIs with Node.js and Express (2026) - <a href="https://medium.com/@musman92/how-i-build-scalable-rest-apis-with-node-js-and-express-2026-90f45376a440?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Was Tired of Fighting My Framework.
+So I Built a New One. - <a href="https://medium.com/@ok_topman/i-was-tired-of-fighting-my-framework-so-i-built-a-new-one-8b71990f1909?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Usman Nadeem `**
+✍️ **posted by `Raphael Okunlola`**

-<blockquote>Most Node.js tutorials show you how to build an API.
-Very few show you how to build one that doesn’t fall apart when real users hit it.
+<blockquote>Express is showing its age.
+NestJS will make you a Java developer.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Full Stack Developer in Vadodara: How I Built Real-World Apps using MERN & ASP.NET - <a href="https://medium.com/@ramacharya333/full-stack-developer-in-vadodara-how-i-built-real-world-apps-using-mern-asp-net-45b89c7cd10c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Centralized Error Handling: The Black Box Your Application Needs - <a href="https://medium.com/@kaygeea/centralized-error-handling-the-black-box-your-application-needs-9acd01ef80cb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ramacharya`**
+✍️ **posted by `Adinlewa Koyejo`**

-<blockquote>I am a Full Stack Developer based in Vadodara, specializing in MERN stack and ASP.NET Core development.
+<blockquote>A practical guide to building a structured, environment-aware error system in Node.js and NestJS
 Continue reading on Medium »</blockquote>

 <h3>4.
-Developers Beware: This Hiring Scam Can Compromise Your Laptop - <a href="https://nicolasfez.medium.com/developers-beware-this-hiring-scam-can-compromise-your-laptop-033dd0d8efe3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built the Same URL Shortener in Rust and Node.js.
+One Was 3x Smaller in Docker. - <a href="https://levelup.gitconnected.com/i-built-the-same-url-shortener-in-rust-and-node-js-one-was-3x-smaller-in-docker-b5b7b29f77eb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nicolas Fez`**
+✍️ **posted by `Souradip Pal`**

-<blockquote>Malicious code hidden in a take-home assignment, obfuscated payloads, and remote code execution through a simple Express app.
-This is …
+<blockquote>A real comparison of bundle size, latency, and developer experience — by someone who had way too much free time and chai.
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>5.
-Building a Distributed Rate Limiter with Node.js, Redis, and Atomic Lua Scripts - <a href="https://medium.com/@divyaahuja2712/building-a-distributed-rate-limiter-with-node-js-redis-and-atomic-lua-scripts-79ca73f2fe82?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Divya Ahuja`**

-<blockquote>Fixed Window, Sliding Window, and Token Bucket — with Atomic Redis Operations
-Continue reading on Medium »</blockquote>

-<h3>6.
-Still Confused About JWT?
-Here’s the Simplest Explanation with Cookies  - <a href="https://medium.com/@manaswinisasmal5597/still-confused-about-jwt-heres-the-simplest-explanation-with-cookies-d9f531243297?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manaswinisasmal`**

-<blockquote>Still confused about how login actually works in web apps? 🤔
-JWT, cookies, tokens… it all sounds complicated — but it doesn’t have to be… Continue reading on Medium »</blockquote>

-<h3>7.
-Why Your Cart Updates So Fast — The Secret Trick Behind It (Optimistic Update) - <a href="https://medium.com/@prasiddhak77/why-your-cart-updates-so-fast-the-secret-trick-behind-it-optimistic-update-ea9142fa63ea?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Node.js Service Doesn’t Need a Rewrite.
+It Needs This - <a href="https://levelup.gitconnected.com/your-node-js-service-doesnt-need-a-rewrite-it-needs-this-f81d9483c441?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prasiddha Khadka`**
+✍️ **posted by `Mohit Malhotra`**

-<blockquote>You’ve seen it a hundred times.
-You click “Add to cart” and it just… works.
-Instantly.
-Here’s the simple idea that makes it happen.
+<blockquote>Leverage native code speed with Node.js using ABI
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Your Vibe-Coded App Works.
-It Won’t Survive Production. - <a href="https://ai.plainenglish.io/your-vibe-coded-app-works-it-wont-survive-production-161318717af4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Pages Router vs App Router — What Every Developer Needs to Know in 2026 - <a href="https://medium.com/@nuwan.thuduwage/next-js-pages-router-vs-app-router-what-every-developer-needs-to-know-in-2026-fc94e47dc49d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kuldeepsinh Jadeja`**
+✍️ **posted by `Nuwa`**

-<blockquote>The reality of AI-generated code nobody talks about
+<blockquote>The framework shifted.
+Here’s how to understand both systems, why the change happened, and which one to use.
-Continue reading on Artificial Intelligence in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Why Most Angular Apps Feel Slow (Even When They Aren’t) - <a href="https://medium.com/@dipaksahirav/why-most-angular-apps-feel-slow-even-when-they-arent-4813ce801c87?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Compare package.json Files: A Node.js Developer’s Guide - <a href="https://medium.com/@aggarwal.shivam1107/how-to-compare-package-json-files-a-node-js-developers-guide-216f515f21d1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `Aggarwal Shivam`**

-<blockquote>Sometimes your Angular app isn’t actually slow — Angular is just doing more work than you realize.
+<blockquote>Four practical methods for spotting dependency changes, version conflicts, and security issues before they reach production.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Are You Misusing Angular Dependency Injection Without Realizing It? - <a href="https://medium.com/@dipaksahirav/are-you-misusing-angular-dependency-injection-without-realizing-it-741868f21030?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 Proven Ways Developers Can Earn Money Online in 2026 - <a href="https://medium.com/@sunil17bbmp/9-proven-ways-developers-can-earn-money-online-in-2026-4f59e80c5117?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>Why poor DI patterns quietly create tightly coupled applications
+<blockquote>If you are not a Member — Read for free here
 Continue reading on Medium »</blockquote>

 <h3>4.
-Optimizing React Component Rendering with Zustand — Stop Re-rendering What Didn’t Change - <a href="https://medium.com/@nuwan.thuduwage/optimizing-react-component-rendering-with-zustand-stop-re-rendering-what-didnt-change-e538163717e5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Add Link Previews to Any App in One Line of Code - <a href="https://medium.com/@b.gyankarki/how-to-add-link-previews-to-any-app-in-one-line-of-code-911d45931fcb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nuwa`**
+✍️ **posted by `Bigyan Karki`**

-<blockquote>How I refactored a Counter app to isolate renders and why it matters at scale.
+<blockquote>Ever needed to show a preview of a PDF, document, or website in your app?
+Setting up Puppeteer, LibreOffice, and ffmpeg is painful.
+Here’s…
 Continue reading on Medium »</blockquote>

 <h3>5.
-WCAG Nedir?
-Web İçeriği Erişilebilirlik Yönergeleri Eksiksiz Rehberi - <a href="https://medium.com/@saylamsafak/wcag-nedir-web-i%CC%87%C3%A7eri%C4%9Fi-eri%C5%9Filebilirlik-y%C3%B6nergeleri-eksiksiz-rehberi-447b01cd8bcc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Cybersecurity Expert Said APIs Should Never Face the Frontend. - <a href="https://hafiqiqmal93.medium.com/the-cybersecurity-expert-said-apis-should-never-face-the-frontend-f54d429e8303?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Şafak Saylam`**
+✍️ **posted by `Hafiq Iqmal`**

-<blockquote>Uluslararası web erişilebilirlik standardını, POUR ilkelerini, uyum seviyelerini ve WCAG 2.2'de neyin değiştiğini anlatan kapsamlı rehber.
+<blockquote>Hiding your API URL is not security.
+Here is where the advice breaks down and what the person probably meant to say.
 Continue reading on Medium »</blockquote>

 <h3>6.
-I Asked AI To Hack My PHP App.
-It Did.
-Here’s How I Fixed It. - <a href="https://stevesohcot.medium.com/i-asked-ai-to-hack-my-php-app-it-did-heres-how-i-fixed-it-a603992409d0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI-Powered File Security: Protecting Your Laravel App with Magika - <a href="https://medium.com/@abdelmjid999/ai-powered-file-security-protecting-your-laravel-app-with-magika-f2e17d5a1cc3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Steve Sohcot`**
+✍️ **posted by `Abdelmjid`**

-<blockquote>I asked AI (Claude Code) to review the security of my PHP app.
-Instead of just pointing out issues, it showed me how to actively exploit…
+<blockquote>Stop trusting file extensions.
+Start using deep learning.
 Continue reading on Medium »</blockquote>

 <h3>7.
-JSON Best Practices: 7 Common Mistakes Developers Should Avoid - <a href="https://medium.com/@sunil17bbmp/json-best-practices-7-common-mistakes-developers-should-avoid-0670e14993e3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vibe Coding Is Not Development.
+Here Is Why That Matters More Than You Think. - <a href="https://medium.com/design-bootcamp/vibe-coding-is-not-development-here-is-why-that-matters-more-than-you-think-c578c48263e4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code With Sunil | Code Smarter, not harder`**
+✍️ **posted by `Adam Mcclarin`**

-<blockquote>JSON stands for JavaScript Object Notation.
-Despite its name, JSON is not limited to JavaScript.
-It is a lightweight, language-independent…
+<blockquote>Last month I got on a call with a potential client.
+He was excited.
+He had built an app using AI prompts over a weekend.
+He screen-shared…
-Continue reading on Medium »</blockquote>
+Continue reading on Bootcamp »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>